TypQxQ/Klipper_ToolChanger/README.md

   * `X_ADJUST` /`Y_ADJUST` / `Z_ADJUST` - Adjust the X/Y/Z offset position incramentally
 * `SET_PURGE_ON_TOOLCHANGE` - Sets a global variable that can disable all purging (can be used in macros) when loading/unloading.
 For example when doing a TAMV/ZTATP tool alignement.
 * `SAVE_POSITION` - Save the current G-Code position of the toolhead.
 * `RESTORE_POSITION` - Restore position to the latest saved position.
 RESTORE_POSITION parameter as in Tn.
+This command is usually used inside the pickup_gcode script.
 ## Values accesible from Macro for each object
 - **Toollock**
   - `global_offset` - Global offset.